mlwong/HAMeRS/README.md

 ![AMR_flowchart.png](https://bitbucket.org/repo/zzaMX8/images/4147608442-AMR_flowchart.png)

+* The iterative algorithm is started by calling advanceLevel() at level l = 0

 ### How do I get set up? ###

 Git is used for the version control of the code.
 To install Git on Debian-based distribution like Ubuntu, try apt-get: